7 Early Signs of Bowel Cancer You Shouldn't Ignore

 1. Changes in bowel habits

-Although these symptoms almost always tend to arise because of bad habits or common conditions, it’s necessary to consider them as a possible risk factor of this type of cancer.
+Although these symptoms almost always tend to arise because of bad habits or common conditions, it’s necessary to consider them as a possible risk factor for this type of cancer.

 2. Blood in your stool

 According to the Cleveland Clinic, the presence of blood in your stool is one of the most important signs of bowel cancer.
 Although several digestive disorders can cause this symptom, its appearance could indicate the presence of tumors in the intestine.

 In addition, it’s common among those who are at risk of diseases such as:

 - Crohn’s disease